ckiss/chairo-cache/README.md

 # chairo-cache
 Cache seneca-web route results using a Hapi cache.
+Also sets the response `Cache-Control` header to match server-side expiry time.

 ## Example

-Easy to add to your Hapi/Chairo front end:
+Be sure to enable `Cache-Control` headers for 304 status code responses.
+The `Cache-Control` header for 304 responses should match what would be sent with the initial 200 response.
+See [RFC 7234](https://tools.ietf.org/html/rfc7234#section-5.2).

 ```javascript